wdi-red-coral/react-template/README.md

 1. Unzip and rename the template directory (`unzip ~/Downloads/react-auth-template-master.zip`).
 1. Move into the new project and `git init`.
 1. Empty [`README.md`](README.md) and fill with your own content.
-1. Replace `ga-wdi-boston.react-auth-template` in `package.json` with your
+1. Replace name in `package.json` with your projects name.
-   projects name.
 1. Replace the `"homepage"` field in `package.json` with your (public) Github account name and repository name.